lgtm-migrator/ui-refresh-test/README.md

 ### `npm run lint`, `npm run lint:fix`, `npm run lint:strict`

 Runs eslint/prettier and shows errors/warnings. `npm run lint:fix` will fix files in-place where possible. `npm run lint:strict` will fail with any errors/warnings and is used as a pre-commit hook.

+## `npm run storybook`

+Opens storybook locally.
+Builds and watches `*.stories.[tsx|mdx]` files and launches a local storybook server.
+The storybook contains component examples and other dev documentation.

 ### `npm run eject`